obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

    - **OBS_FRONTEND_EVENT_SCENE_COLLECTION_CHANGED**

-     Triggered when the user has changed the current scene collection.
+     Triggered when the current scene collection has changed.

    - **OBS_FRONTEND_EVENT_SCENE_COLLECTION_LIST_CHANGED**

-     Triggered when the user has added/removed/renamed scene collections.
+     Triggered when a scene collection has been added/removed/renamed.

    - **OBS_FRONTEND_EVENT_PROFILE_CHANGED**

+     Triggered when the current profile is about to change.

+   - **OBS_FRONTEND_EVENT_PROFILE_CHANGED**

-     Triggered when the user has changed the current profile.
+     Triggered when the current profile has changed.

    - **OBS_FRONTEND_EVENT_PROFILE_LIST_CHANGED**

-     Triggered when the user has added/removed/renamed profiles.
+     Triggered when a profile has been added/removed/renamed.

    - **OBS_FRONTEND_EVENT_EXIT**